 If the sarcoma is in an arm or a leg, the most common symptom is an uncomfortable swelling in the affected limb.
 Occasionally, this swelling may be painful or tender, but it may also be painless.

-If the sarcoma is in the central part of the body (the trunk), the symptoms will depend on which of the body's organs is affected.
+If the sarcoma is in the central part of the body, the symptoms will depend on which of the body's organs is affected.
 For example:

 - A sarcoma in a lung may cause a cough and breathlessness.